anandkumar/header-and-footer-scripts/README.md

 Latest Documentation is available at [this wiki](https://github.com/anandkumar/header-and-footer-scripts/wiki)

 ## Support
-This free plugin is supported for free at [Github Discussions](https://github.com/anandkumar/header-and-footer-scripts/discussions)
+This free plugin is supported for free at [WordPress Forum](https://wordpress.org/support/plugin/header-and-footer-scripts/)

 ## Copyright and License